vittoriofortino84/EDTOX/README.md

 - For each data layer (network) the number selected KEGG pathways by elastic GLM will be categorized and represented in plots
 - For each data layer (network) the number selected REACTOME pathways by elastic GLM will be categorized and represented in plots

-# Part IV: Sensitivity and enrichment analysis
+# Part IV: Linking MIEs to Adverse outcomes

 #### Script 9_1_preparation_data_set_disease_biomarker.R
 - Retaining the pathways with length of 50 genes for biomarker discovery.